About the Hong Kong Laureate Forum

 Welcome to the May issue of the newsletter of the Hong Kong Laureate Forum!

 First of all, happy anniversary to the Council of the Hong Kong Laureate Forum!
 14 May 2020 marks the 1st anniversary of the HKLF.
-Looking back, we have made connections with organizations and people from relevant sectors to promote the Forum and established partnership.
-We are pleased to have received tremendous support from organizations and people in academic, scientific and educational sectors etc. We will continue our work diligently in organizing the inaugural Forum and collaborating with all sectors of the community in promoting education and exchanges in various disciplines in science and technology.
+Looking back, we have made connections with organisations and people from relevant sectors to promote the Forum and established partnership.
+We are pleased to have received tremendous support from organisations and people in academic, scientific and educational sectors etc. We will continue our work diligently in organising the inaugural Forum and collaborating with all sectors of the community in promoting education and exchanges in various disciplines in science and technology.

 We are delighted to share with you below the tentative one-week Forum programme overview:

 More information on application to join the Forum could be found in our website.
 Check out here to learn more!

 2020 Shaw Prize